Head's up, there might be affiliate links ahead!

 A quick clarifier: Cheating on your exercise does not mean not doing any exercise.
 Sorry 🙂

-The more I started to explore the world of bodybuilding and physique competitions and the more I sought out fitness role models in that area, the more I heard about how weightlifting was “it” and cardio was kinda bad, or perhaps just for amateurs.
+The more I started to explore the world of fitness competitions and seek out role models in that area, the more I heard about how weightlifting was “it” and cardio was kinda bad, or perhaps just for amateurs.
 In fact, many would say that cardio is not even necessary to achieve the ideal physique and that one could just lift weights faster to get that desired heart rate and cardiovascular pump.

 Personally, I think that’s a pretty clever idea…if you like lifting weights.

 All or Nothing Thinking Can Limit Your Fitness

 The problem or limitation with this bodybuilding mentality is that it seems to be very focused on one activity to the exclusion of all others.
 But then, many athletic pursuits are.
 Much like we’ve come to define ourselves by our diets (paleo, vegan, pescatarian, locavore, flexitarian) we’ve also starting defining ourselves by our preferred sport – runner, roadie, bodybuilder, crossfitter, gymrat, yogi, zumba-freak (okay, not sure about that last one).

 The point is, we tend to align ourselves with certain athletic personas, which is fabulous in terms of finding like-minded folks, but it’s counterproductive when we limit ourselves from other pursuits because we are hardcore and committed to that one camp.
 Because really, it is just exercise after all.

 In full disclosure, I’m saying this as someone who finds it very easy to slip into a fitness camp and raise my little groupie flag tall and proud.
 And while it’s comforting and psychologically natural to want to belong to a positively perceived “in-group”, it tends to be detrimental to one’s overall fitness progression.